 Our EIP has historically been funded based upon our performance against a net cash flow (NCF) goal for the year.
 However, the Company has also committed to pay no bonuses under the plan until we return to profitability.
-Consequently, for fiscal 2012, no targets were set, and no bonuses were funded under the EIP.
-The table and diagrams below provide a summary of the funding mechanism under the plan for a year in which the Committee uses the plan.
+Consequently, for fiscal 2013, no targets were set, and no bonuses were funded under the EIP.
+The table and diagrams below provide a summary of the funding mechanism under the plan for a year (such as fiscal 2014) in which the Committee uses the plan.

 Performance Level Percent of NCF Goal Earned EIP Pool Funding (% of Target)

 Below Threshold < 70 % 0%

 Threshold 70% 50%

 Target 100% 100%

 Above-Target 110% 150%

-Maximum 127% 360%
+Maximum 122% 305%

-ACTUAL FY 2012 0%
+ACTUAL FY 2013 0%